Q. What is a remote JMS provider?

-A. MDBs are the preferred mechanism for WebLogic Server applications that receive and process JMS messages.
+A. MDBs are the preferred mechanism for WebLogic server applications that receive and process JMS messages.

 Q. Do I need to use a Messaging Bridge with a MDB?

 A. Configure MDBs to directly consume from their source destination rather than insert a messaging bridge between them.
 MDBs automatically retry connecting to their source destination if the source destination is inaccessible, so there is no need to insert a messaging bridge in the message path to provide higher availability.
-Introducing a messaging bridge may have a performance effect.
+Introducing a messaging bridge may have a performance impact.
 See Using a Messaging Bridge.

 Q. What is the best way to configure a MDB?